 GS fosters a learning environment that empowers students to realize their fullest potential while recognizing the diverse challenges faced by non-traditional students engaged in a highly competitive, traditional academic setting.

 The Office of the Dean of Students functions as the primary resource for advising students in the School of General Studies.
-Through a dedicated advising system which places students with a specific advisor from matriculation to graduation, GS students receive individually tailored, customized advising to suit their particular academic interests and professional goals.
+Through a dedicated advising system that places students with a specific advisor from matriculation to graduation, GS students receive individually-tailored, customized advising to suit their particular academic interests and professional goals.
 Each advisor serves as the student's main link to GS throughout the student's career at Columbia, providing guidance and clarity on University as well as GS policies and procedures.
-Advisors counsel students on their course selections each term, and approve all courses counted toward fulfilling the GS core requirements, including transfer courses.
+Advisors counsel students on their course selections each term, and approve all courses counted toward fulfilling the core requirements, including transfer courses.